HilaryKoerner/Rock_Python_Scissors/README.md

 # Rock Python Scissors

-Rock Python Scissors is a .py file that the user can run in Anaconda Prompt to play Rock, Paper, Scissors against the computer.
+Rock, Python, Scissors is a .py file that the user can run in Anaconda Prompt to play Rock, Paper, Scissors against the computer.

 The python script uses a while loop that will continue to prompt the user to play RSP until they decline.
 While in play mode, the user will input (r)ock, (p)aper, (s)cissors and a randomly generated response is printed and a winner is declared.